 We can think of these like mathematical functions.
-Suppose I want a mathematical function that adds two:
+Suppose I want a mathematical function that adds two to a value:

 $$f(x) = x + 2$$

 After defining the function f as above, we would know if someone were to write f(7), that we should take 7, substitute it for x in the definition of f, and evaluate to 9.